Friday, March 31

 She explained that since studying feels burdensome for students, they tend to be drawn to activities that quickly enhance their mood.

 Tayag said TikTok also distorts user’s notions as well.
 According to her, the unmoderated media hosted by the platform may harmfully influence the development of young impressionable users.
-Those who constantly post videos for the sake of interactions become dependent on the validation fellow users give them, she added.
-This behavior then results in a degraded view of themselves.

 Despite the potential harmful effects of Tiktok, Tayag said users do not necessarily have to disconnect from it completely.

-“You don’t have to disconnect.
-You use your judgment,” she said.
+“You use your judgment,” she said.

 “Analyze the negative parameters based on its effect on you […] and how you will enjoy this activity in a way that it will enhance your self-image.”

-Erin still considers herself as a regular user of TikTok.
+Erin still considers herself a regular user of TikTok.
 However, she is considering the possibility of deleting the app in the future once it fully interferes with her ability to accomplish her academic requirements.

 In contrast, Maxine has not been using TikTok since September 2021.
 She claimed she has since been more emotionally connected to the hobbies she genuinely liked.